YTread Logo

 which automakers can seriously challenge tesla

-But as the automaker has gained control over production of its model, three are introducing other models and expanding their presence in China.
-Its shares have surged, reaching new highs above $900 in February 2020.
-For years, experts have warned of a tsunami of competitors coming for the pioneering electric car brand starting in just a few months and really accelerating the growth rate. next year and into 2018.
-It's just going to be plagued with long-range electric car competition.
+But as the automaker has managed to control the production of its model, three are introducing other models and expanding their presence in China.
+Its shares have risen, reaching new highs above $900 in February 2020.
+For years, experts have warned of a looming tsunami of competitors for the pioneering electric car brand that will begin in just a few months and It's going to really accelerate next year and into 2018.
+It's just going to be plagued with competition from long-range electric cars.
 Still, Tesla.
-A few vehicles have been released so far, but sales indicate that none of them have managed to make a significant dent in Tesla's share of the E.V. market.
+A few vehicles have been launched so far, but sales indicate that none of them have managed to make a significant dent in Tesla's share of the electric vehicle market. market.

 which automakers can seriously challenge tesla